SimasRug/web_code_challange/README.md

 - I would usually not commit `.env` file but, considering this is just for demonstration purposes.
 There's no harm.
 - Having issues with `apiService.js` `POST` call.
 It seems to successfully complete the request, after looking at the request body.
 I don't see the passed parameters.
 I'm either missing something in the API documentation.
 Or it's a `cors origin` issue.
 Or something with API itself.
 Not sure.
+-Should've pain more attention to specific versions of react, running into all sorts of problems with `Enzyme`